Beetle Adventure Racing: Development

 In the late 1990s, EA Canada partnered with Paradigm to work on an entry in the Need for Speed series for the Nintendo 64.
 Need for Speed 64 would have exclusive tracks and vehicles, Rumble Pak support and the series' trademark gameplay mechanics.
 The game was cancelled after Electronic Arts signed a deal with Volkswagen to make a game around the New Beetle, in addition to the designers looking for something else to distinguish it from other racers, thus altering the project into Beetle Adventure Racing!.
+In Australia, the game was renamed HSV Adventure Racing, replacing all the Beetles with local HSV models to carry over the successful strategy of Need for Speed including Australian car brands.
+A PlayStation port was planned, but cancelled due to technical issues.

-The soundtrack is groovy breakbeat, featuring drums, organs, and guitars.
+The soundtrack features breakbeat consisting of drums, organs, and guitars.
 The music was composed by Phil Western, Scott Blackwood, and Brenden Tennant.

 Reception

 Beetle Adventure Racing received "universal acclaim" according to the review aggregation website Metacritic.
-In Japan, where the game was ported and published by Square EA on November 26, 1999, Famitsu gave it a score of 28 out of 40.
+In Japan, where the game was ported and published by Electronic Arts Square on November 26, 1999, Famitsu gave it a score of 28 out of 40.

-An unnamed reviewer of Next Generation wrote: "While it seems like every other title coming out for N64 is a racer, there are surprisingly few really good ones.
-Beetle Adventure Racing not only emerges as one of the best, but its level design will also serve as a watermark that other franchises like Top Gear and even EA's own Need for Speed will have to live up to".
+An unnamed reviewer of Next Generation commended the gameplay, graphics, cars and tracks, and considered the title to be a competitive rival to other racing franchises like Top Gear and EA's Need for Speed.

-Victor Lucas of The Electric Playground wrote: "Although the repetitiveness that comes from having only one style of vehicle to race with is a bit of a drag, I have to say that the modeling of the bugs has been well handled. [...]
-The scenery around the tracks is absolutely stunning.
-All of the environments in Beetle Adventure Racing feel like they're alive".
-Lucas noted some graphical errors and felt that the game should have utilized the system's Expansion Pak for higher resolution, but wrote: "Still, all of the tracks are long, intense and littered with discovery.
-I couldn't bring myself to complain too loudly.
-The music and sound effects of Beetle Adventure Racing are so perfectly suited to the gameplay it's almost as if the audio was built first and the gameplay was designed around it".
-Lucas concluded that "Beetle Adventure Racing is the first truly addictive Nintendo 64 game of 1999".
+Victor Lucas of The Electric Playground called the scenery around the tracks "stunning", saying that the environments in the game feel "alive".
+Lucas noted some graphical errors and felt that the game should have utilized the system's Expansion Pak for higher resolution, but considered only a minor nuisance.
+He also said that the music and sound effects are "perfectly" suited to the gameplay.
+Lucas concluded that Beetle Adventure Racing is the first "truly addictive" Nintendo 64 game of 1999.